AdaCore/spark2014/lrm/source/subprograms.rst

    that its result is dependent on all of its inputs.
    [Generally a Depends aspect is not required for functions.]

+#.
+For purposes of flow analysis, a read of a volatile object is
+   always considered to include a self-dependent update of the object.
+[This implies that a ``global_item`` with ``mode_selector`` Input must not denote a volatile object (this rule is enforced during flow analysis).
+This in turn implies that a function cannot read a volatile object declared global to the function.
+All of this is consistent with Ada's rule that a read of a volatile object is an external effect (see Ada LRM C.6(20)).]

 .. centered:: **Dynamic Semantics**

 There are no dynamic semantics associated with a Depends aspect